OHBA-analysis/MEG-GPT/README.md

 # MEG-GPT

-**MEG-GPT** is a transformer-based foundation model pretrained on non-invasive human electrophysiological signals (MEG/EEG).
+MEG-GPT is a transformer-based foundation model pretrained on resting-state magnetoencephalography (MEG) data.
 It employs a sequential spatial and temporal attention mechanism to learn whole brain dynamics from the human brain activity.

 🙋‍♂️ Please email SungJun Cho at sungjun.cho@ndcn.ox.ac.uk or simply open a GitHub issue if you have any questions or concerns.